JamesLavin/local_hexdocs/README.md

 You can view your documents using the [Caddy File Server](https://caddyserver.com) or something similar.

+## Disclaimers

+I have tested this library on my own Linux and Mac machines, but I own no Windows machines and am unable to test on Windows.

 ## Usage

 ### Pulling down this repository